opiy-org/asterisk-ari-php/README.md

 or the `RemoteAppMessageHandler` (sending events to another API) but of course you can write your own.

 ## Tests
-Execute the following command in the downloaded repository:

-    ./vendor/bin/phpunit
+`./vendor/bin/phpunit`

 ##Licence
-MIT
+MIT © ng-voice GmbH (2019)

 ##Contact
 ng-voice is happy to help!
 Feel free to send me a message.
-I'd also love to hear about your application ideas and use cases :)
+I'd also like to hear about your application ideas and use cases :)

 Lukas Stermann (lukas@ng-voice.com)